Published in Keystone Motorcycle Press, November 2021

 Let’s take them one at a time.
 The product they sent me was their Medium Cruiser model.
 While AirHawk has greatly expanded its selection, at the time of my request this was really the only form-factor they offered.
 Frankly, when plopped on my sport tourer, it made it look like it had been fitted with a tractor seat.

 When I was a pre-driving teenager, my old man had a bad back and fashioned this support for his car seat out of wooden slats strung together with clothesline.
 It looked like something out of the Spanish Inquisition and, coupled with the clear plastic seat covers he’d put in his Chevy, was a huge source of humiliation to me when he’d give friends a ride.
 That’s kind of how I felt showing up somewhere on my bike and dismounting with this enormous puffy pad on my otherwise sleek machine.
 It looked like I was one hemorrhoid attack away from total anal detonation.
-I kept think people would see me dismount and toggle-view between this thing and my butt.
+I kept thinking people would see me dismount and toggle-view between this thing and my butt.

 And, there was another issue: I’m probably revealing things here that should only be shared with my therapist (if I could afford a therapist), but the skinny straps provided to secure this monstrosity to my seat had those kind of flattened S-hook thingies that your mom used to have on her unmentionables, and were later struggled with in dark places in cars as you tried to unhook your girlfriend’s bra.
 It just wasn’t the kind of thing I wanted to associate with a macho pastime like biking.